kapilnimje/rewards-service/README.md

 <h3>Product's Rewards APIs</h3>
 There are 3 rest endpoints created for this service:

-API 1 : This API is used to purchase the product by given customer and calculates the rewards points internally
+API 1 : This API is used to purchase the product by given customer and calculates the rewards points internally.
 - URL : http://localhost:8080/purchase
 - URI Path : /purchase
 - HTTP Method: POST